dfellis/spaces/README.md

 	});

 	var UserModel = space.get('models.UserModel');

-	// Now we can reference the space instance from anywhere EM.Gallery.space = space;
 })();

+// Since we set the space to EM.Gallery, we can use it outside the module var UserModel = EM.Gallery.get('models.UserModel');
 </code></pre>

 Use aliases for long namespaces.
 The second argument for the *get* method sets a flag to use the alias.